 How to Hang Printed Wallpaper with glue Time: 3:48.

-When trimming the paper or doing the double cut try to minimise taking the blade away from the wall if you can.
+When trimming the paper or doing the double cut try to minimise taking the blade away from the wall if you can, use a downward action when cutting.